nesi/support-docs/docs/Scientific_Computing/Supported_Applications/WRF.md

 ./geogrid.exe

 ```
-Note the required module environments if you wish to run `geogrid.exe` from the login node.
+Note, just as in the Slurm script above, you will need netCDF and JasPer modules in your environment if you wish to run WPS programmes from the login node.

 ## WRF on Māui